Economy of Iran: Poverty

+Malnutrition in Iran has been reported as a growing social and economic issue amid the country’s ongoing economic crisis.
+In August 2025, the Iranian newspaper Shargh, citing surveys conducted by NGOs and volunteer groups, highlighted severe deficiencies in food access and nutrition, particularly protein intake, across the population.
+The study revealed that only 1.7% of households reported daily protein consumption.
+About 27% of households reported no protein intake at all.
+Among households with temporary employment, over 93% consumed protein less than once a week or not at all.
+In unemployed households, this figure rose to 95%.

 Social security

 Although Iran does not offer universal social protection, in 1996, the Iranian Center for Statistics estimated that more than 73% of the Iranian population was covered by social security.
 Membership of the social security system for all employees is compulsory.

 Social security ensures employee protection against unemployment, disease, old age and occupational accidents.
 In 2003, the government began to consolidate its welfare organizations to eliminate redundancy and inefficiency.
 In 2003 the minimum standard pension was 50% of the worker's earnings but no less than the minimum wage.
 Iran spent 22.5% of its 2003 national budget on social welfare programs of which more than 50% covered pension costs.
 Out of the 15,000 homeless in Iran in 2015, 5,000 were women.

 Employees between the age of 18 and 65 years are covered by the social security system with financing shared between the employee (7% of salary), the employer (20–23%) and the state, which in turn supplements the employer contribution up to 3%.
 Social security applies to self-employed workers, who voluntarily contribute between 12% and 18% of income depending on the protection sought.
 Civil servants, the regular military, law enforcement agencies, and IRGC have their own pension systems.